nelson8223/proReadMeGenerator/utils/README.md

   -[License](#license)

   ## Description
-  about to add a Read me
+  Its a way to add Readme

   ## Usage
-  added the added
+  I init NPM to create the Readme

   ## Installation
-  added to thed list
+  ADD Node.js then npm then added functions

   ## Credits
-  node js
+  VS code

   ## License
-  node ls
+  N/A